USHealthcare expenditures

 Rose 6.7% in 2006

 $2.1 trillion, or more than $7,000 for every American man, woman, and child.1 Medicare costs jumped a record 18.7%, driven by the new privatized drug benefit.
-Total health care spending, now amounting to 16% of the gross domestic product, is projected to reach 20% in just 7 years.
+Total health care spending, now amounting to 16% of the gross domestic product, is projected to reach 20% in just 7 years. link

 The extreme failure of the United States to contain medical costs results primarily from our unique, pervasive commercialization.
 The dominance of for-profit insurance and pharmaceutical companies, a new wave of investorowned specialty hospitals, and profit-maximizing behavior even by nonprofit players raise costs and distort resource allocation.